 - Why isn’t Loop recommending a bolus when I enter this meal?

-You will absolutely get the best and fastest help if you can post a screen shot of a Nightscout site with all the data rendering turned on.
+You will absolutely get the best and fastest help if you can post a screenshot of a Nightscout site with all the data rendering turned on.
 You can still get some help by posting screen shots from Loop (if you capture them soon enough before they scroll off).
 But without Nightscout views, it tends to take a lot more back and forth.
-And some of the people who are the best at that type of help will ignore the posts without Nightscout screen shots, because it is just takes too much time to extract the required information to understand and help you improve your settings.
+And some of the people who are the best at that type of help will ignore the posts without Nightscout screenshots, because it just takes too much time to extract the required information to help you improve your settings.

 Some doctors’ offices use Tidepool for reporting.
-If your Doctor’s office uses Tidepool, you should continue feeding data to it.
+If your doctor’s office uses Tidepool, you should continue feeding data to it.
 There is no cost to use Tidepool.
 To use this option, you need a Tidepool account and you need to have the uploader app on your Looping phone.
 Many people like the in-app notetaking feature